Moses2917/MedFlow/README.md

 ### Cloud-Hosted Version (Recommended)

 MedFlow is hosted and maintained by our team.
-You can access the live application by visiting a website which will soon be up and creating an account.
+You can access the live application by visiting http://medflow.us.to

 ### Local Installation (Optional)